alexvidi/poland-economic-pipeline/README.md

 ```
 ## SQL Analysis with Azure Data Studio

-As part of the project, the following key SQL queries were developed and executed in Azure Data Studio to extract meaningful insights from the data stored in Azure SQL Database:
+Key insights were derived from the integrated data using SQL queries executed in Azure Data Studio.
+Below is an example query used for analysis.
+Additional queries, such as finding the top voivodeships by GDP or those with the highest unemployment, can be found in the [`sql/`](./sql/) directory of this project.

 ### 1. GDP to Wage Ratio by Voivodeship